 If none of those hold because they are not applicable then the occurrence is still known-to-exist if ALL of the following hold, and no processing error occurs during their determination:

-When there are dfdl:asserts with failureType 'processingError' on the component, all their expressions evaluate to true or their regular expression patterns match.
+When there are dfdl:assert statements with failureType 'processingError' on the component, all their expressions evaluate to true or their regular expression patterns match.

 It has nil, empty, or normal representation.